Home » Plants » Hypericum mutilum

 Dwarf St. John's wort is an opportunistic annual to short-lived perennial that grows during the warm season.
 Seeds germinate in late spring when temperatures warm, and foliage of established plants emerges around the same time.

 Its size, growth habit, and lifespan are highly dependent on conditions.
 The bloom period is long, often 2-3 months or even longer in parts of the south.
-The plant tends to open only a few flowers at a time, and then opens new flowers each day.
+The plant opens new flowers each day in early morning, and flowers are usually closed by mid-afternoon.

 The entire plant, including foliage, stems, and seed capsules, turns a dramatic red color in fall.

 We could not find information on the seed distribution mechanism, but the seeds are likely dispersed in part by water, and are also small enough to blow around in the wind in dry conditions.
+The seeds also are able to stick to animals; birds that forage in muddy shorelines may be particularly important in spreading this plant to new sites.
 We could not find specifics on the duration of persistence in the soil seed bank, but a number of studies have found that this species is present in the soil seed bank and it may germinate from the seed bank in response to changes in water levels that expose new habitat that has not been suitable for a number of years.

-As a small plant that does not reproduce vegetatively, plants can experience mortality from changing water levels, often in response to different year-to-year weather patterns, and can be killed if its habitat becomes too flooded.
-Plants are surprisingly drought resistant for a plant that primarily grows in wetlands, and towards the drier end of this species' conditions, it not usually killed by drought but rather by shading from taller, more aggressive plants as the soil becomes less saturated.
+As a small plant that does not reproduce vegetatively over long distances, plants can experience mortality from changing water levels, often in response to different year-to-year weather patterns, and can be killed if its habitat becomes too flooded.
+Plants are surprisingly drought resistant for a plant that primarily grows in wetlands, and towards the drier end of this species' growing conditions, it not usually killed by drought but rather by shading from taller, more aggressive plants as the soil becomes less saturated and better aerated.

 Faunal Associations

-Mammalian herbivores usually avoid this plant.
+Mammalian herbivores usually avoid this plant, which contains toxins that can both cause gastrointestinal irritation, and photosensitivity.
 The flowers lack nectar, but attract a variety of small pollen-seeking bees, flies, and beetles.
-A large number of insects feed on this plant, mostly ones that specialize in the Hypericum genus.
+A large number of insects feed on this plant, mostly ones that specialize in the Hypericum genus, including leaf beetles, a weevil, gall flies, plant bugs, aphids, spittlebugs, leafhoppers, armored scales, thrips, and various moths.

 Control